 | Max pax capacity | 210 |

 The MAX 9 is a stretched version of the MAX 8, offering around 193 seats and targeting higher-capacity routes.
-It retains the MAX family's fuel-saving technologies and range capabilities, making it suitable for airlines that need more seats without sacrificing efficiency on medium-haul flights.
+It retains the MAX family's fuel-saving technologies and range capabilities.

 | ICAO code | B39M |